 - a.
 Justices and Judges of the United States Supreme, Circuit, District, Bankruptcy, and Tax Courts; - b.
 Operational employees of the United States Marshals Service and contractors of the United States Marshals Service who serve as Court Security Officers who are authorized by law and agency regulations to carry firearms; - c.
 Law enforcement employees of the United States Federal Protective Service of the Department of Homeland Security and contractors of the United States Federal Protective Service who serve as Physical Security Officers who are authorized by law and agency regulations to carry firearms; - d.
 Law enforcement officers of tenant agencies who are authorized by law and agency regulations to carry firearms and/or less than lethal weapons in the conduct of official duties; - e.
-Law enforcement officers responding to emergencies originating from the Courthouse Facility; - f.
+Law enforcement officers responding to emergency calls originating from a Courthouse Facility; - f.
 Law enforcement officers conducting business in cooperation with and at the direction of a law enforcement tenant agency (i.e., case officers) who check in at a designated United States Marshals Service building screening station; - g.
-Correctional officer(s) in uniform escorting a prisoner in state/local custody to a court proceeding, provided they have given advance notice of their presence to the United States Marshals Service; and - h.
-Individuals designated by the Chief District Judge or United States Marshal. - 4.
-No person having authorized access to the Courthouse Facility, or a secured location therein, shall permit any unauthorized person access to the Courthouse Facility or to any elevator, locked stairwell door, or any other locked area in the Courthouse Facility without proper authorization.
+Correctional officer(s) in uniform escorting a prisoner in state/local custody to a court proceeding, provided they have given advance notice of their presence to the United States Marshals Service; - h.
+Individuals designated by the Chief District Judge or United States Marshal; - i.
+Federal employees on official business with valid government agency Personal Identity Verification (PIV) cards;

+- 4. No person having authorized access to any Courthouse Facility, or a secured location therein, shall permit any unauthorized person access to any Courthouse Facility or to any elevator, locked stairwell door, or any other locked area in a Courthouse Facility without proper authorization. - 5.
+Only government employees authorized by their appropriate agency manager and possessing an official identification card may enter Courthouse Facilities through a secured entrance.